Plantation house: Architectural styles

-Large portions of the South outside of the original British colonies, such as in Kentucky and Tennessee, did not see extensive settlement until the early 1800s.
+Large portions of the South outside of the original British colonies, such as in Kentucky and Tennessee, did not see extensive settlement until the early 19th century.
 Although large portions of Alabama and Mississippi were settled at roughly the same time, there were areas of these states, along with portions of western Georgia and southeastern Tennessee, that did not see wide-scale settlement until after the Indian removal in the 1830s.
 Very little formal architecture existed within these newly settled areas, with most dwellings being of hewn logs into the 1840s.
 The dogtrot-type plan was common for many of these log houses.

 Pleasant Prospect, built c.
-1798 in Bowie, Maryland is an excellent example of the more restrained Federal style architecture that was popular following American independence.
+1798 in Bowie, Maryland, is an example of the Federal style architecture that was popular following American independence.